wordbit/wordbit/content/posts/beware-the-ides-of-march.md

 +++
 date = 2023-03-31T13:00:00Z
 draft = true
-slug = "beware-the-ides-of-march"
+slug = "beware-the-ai-of-march"
-title = "Beware the Ides of March"
+title = "Beware the AI of March"

 +++
 I'm beginning to feel increasingly uneasy at the rapid pace of AI development, while at the same time finding it incredible useful.

 * Maybe open with the banks collapsing and other such "ides"?
+But AI is more significant and important
+* Talk about the rapid pace of development - Refer to
 * Talk about your "toot" - Microsoft vs Apple
 * Set the record straight on "What is a wordbit, anyway?" by chatgpt
 * The introduction of ChatGPT4 and Microsoft's recent moves in the space...